Vibrators and the Victorians

 Actually, they tried a whole bunch of things…shooting water directly on the ‘spot’ and steam-powered dildos were a thing too, but some women got hurt by those which was probably bad for repeat business.
 (I tried hard not to picture the ways in which a steam-powered dildo could go wrong–but I had to stop and take a shower so…)Towards the end of the century electricity happened though and that made things much easier.

-To be fair I have to present both sides and say some Victorian scholars deny that the first vibrators were for invented for sexual manipulation.
-They say they were just for massage and that Victorians weren’t the prudes that we think they were, so women didn’t need them to invent them just to get orgasms.
+To be fair I have to present both sides and say some Victorian scholars deny that the first vibrators were invented for sexual manipulation.
+They say they were just for massage and that Victorians weren’t the prudes that we think they were, so women didn’t need them just to get orgasms.
 I’m willing to buy that, but if the Internet has taught us anything it’s this: No matter how innocent an item, someone, somewhere, will turn it sexual. *Cough* That’s how we ended up with Rule 34!

 I’d say women with a happy sex life during those times were probably not seeing the doctor for this sure, but more than a few others must have because I’ve actually seen several genuine Victorian ads selling them for a number of reasons including hysteria.